modehnal/modehnal.github.io/README.md

       - Creates new keyring so that we are not bothered by polkit dialogs during the suite run
       - Returning to the home workspace
       - Starts the recording - this is priceless when debugging or reporting bugs.
 Video of the bug reproducer ready to go.

-      - There are many more, but a lot of them are not important in the context of this article
+    There is more, but a lot of them are not important in the context of this article

   - #### After Scenario